-- a.
-Brickwork Ratings India Private Limited has reaffirmed credit rating of bank loan facilities amounting to ₹ 136.22 Crore.
-The credit rating of Fund based long term facility amounting to ₹ 51.80 Crore has been reaffirmed BWR BBB+ (Pronounced as BWR Triple B Plus) Outlook: Stable and the Non-fund based short term facility amounting to ₹ 84.42 Crore has been reaffirmed A2 (Pronounced as A Two). - b.
-CARE Ratings Ltd ("CARE") has reaffirmed the bank loan rating for bank facilities of the Company as CARE BBB+/CARE A2 (Triple B Plus/A Two; Outlook: Stable) (Rating Reaffirmed, Removed from credit watch) for Long/Short Term Bank Facilities aggregating to ₹ 168.30 Crore. - 10.23 Address for Correspondence: All shareholder's related enquires; clarifications and correspondence should be addressed at the following address:
+a.
+Brickwork Ratings India Private Limited has reaffirmed credit rating of bank loan facilities amounting to ₹ 154.22 Crore.

+The credit rating of Fund based long term facility amounting to ₹ 59.80 Crore has been reaffirmed as BWR BBB+ (Pronounced as BWR Triple B b.
+The Company has voluntarily withdrawn from availing rating from CARE Ratings Ltd ("CARE").
+However, prior to withdrawal, CARE revised the outstanding ratings assigned to the bank facilities from 'CARE BBB+; Stable/ CARE A2' (Triple B Plus; Outlook: Stable/ CARE A Two) to CARE BBB; Stable/ CARE A3+ (Triple B; Outlook: Stable/ A Three Plus).

+Plus) Outlook-Stable and the Non-fund based short term facility amounting to ₹ 94.42 Crore has been reaffirmed as BWR A2 (Pronounced as BWR A Two).

+10.23 Address for Correspondence: All shareholder's related enquires; clarifications and correspondence should be addressed at the following address: